 CNC tools come in nearly as many varieties as products created by the milling process.
 Understanding the uses of these tools will make it easier to choose the ones you need for your project.
 Selecting the right tools makes the process of CNC machining more accurate.

 CNC stands for “computer numerical control.”
 The process of CNC machining uses a software program to guide the mills to create the finished product you need.
 Unlike 3D printing, which adds material as required, CNC machining removes unwanted material from the workpiece instead.

 Machinists have several tools to choose from.
 Each device produces a different result.
 Sometimes, to get the perfect finish, the producer may use multiple tools.

-Types of CNC milling tools allow for the perfect customization of the final products.
+Types of CNC mill cutting tools allow for the perfect customization of the final products.
 Different tools are used to cut into and shape various materials.
 The final design of the cut also determines which tool to use.
 Aside from these criteria, professionals select tools to balance the desired finish with speed.
 One may be a priority over the other, depending on the final use of the finished product.

 Here are some of the many tools available for CNC milling.